 - 1. Remove the top cowling. - 2.
-Remove the two bolts holding the flywheel cover. - 3.
-Lift up the rear of flywheel cover and pull it forward to remove it.
+Remove the flywheel cover.

 Prepare the engine for starting.
 For further information, see page 49.
 Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.
-The main switch must be "ON" (on).